Trisophic-Union/Core-Documents/Constitution/Constitution.md

 Processes and judges individuals.

-Each Judical Members votes 2/3rds to appoint a new judge.
+Each Judicial Member votes 2/3rds to appoint a new judge.

 Each member must choose their own successor if they choose to leave.

-Judical Board size limted to 3 people.
+Judicial Board size limited to 3 people.

 #### Judaical Council